peterhinch/micropython-mqtt/mqtt_as/README.md

 On ESP8266 the code disables automatic sleep: this reduces reconnects at cost of increased power consumption.

-1st April 2019
-In the light of improved ESP32 firmware and the availability of the Pyboard D the code has minor changes to support these platforms.

 ## 1.4 ESP8266 limitations

 The module is too large to compile on the ESP8266 and should be precompiled or